matsim-org/pt2matsim/README.md

 ### Binaries

 Releases are available on Bintray: https://bintray.com/polettif/matsim/pt2matsim.
-Dependency snippet:
+Run the _-shaded.jar_ for standalone usage.

+To include pt2matsim in your own maven project add this snippet to your pom.xml:

     <repositories>
         <repository>